railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

 * :guilabel:`Source location` : given by the stock management,

-* :guilabel:`To invoice or not` : depends on the actual date and the quarantee period.
+* :guilabel:`To invoice or not` : depends on the actual date and the guarantee period.

 This information is automatically proposed by the system but you can modify it all yourself.